SockDrawer/SockBot/docs/installation.md

 For io.js
 ```
-node --harmony_arrow_functions SockBot.js config.yml
+iojs --harmony_arrow_functions SockBot.js config.yml
 ```

+Note: On some platforms e.g. Ubuntu, the `node` binary may installed as `nodejs`; this to avoid clashing with an older `node` package that existed in the repositories before Node.js was added.

-At this point the bot should start and connect to discourse.
+At this point the bot should start and connect to Discourse.
 If all goes well SockBot should produce output similar to the example below.
 ```
 accalia@sockdrawer:~/workspace/SockBot $ npm start config.yml